 Patio or Balcony

 You can grow many fruits and vegetables in pots, so your patio or balcony can soon become a productive area.
-Just be aware of the weight if you are planning on using a balcony.
+Just be aware of the weight if you plan to use a balcony.

 If you have a limited amount of space, then remember to think vertically as well as horizontally.
 Growing plants upwards is a great way to increase a small amount of space.